 Who is eligible to receive a VA loan?

-If you’ve served in the armed forces, you’re sure to have seen lists of benefits that veterans are entitled to.
+If you’ve served in the armed forces, you’re sure to have seen lists of benefits in which veterans are entitled.
 Perhaps the biggest benefit of being a veteran is the VA loan.
-And whether you’re active duty, a service veteran, a surviving spouse or even, in some cases – a civilian, you may be eligible for a VA loan.
-But the VA has specific requirements that must be met before a veteran is considered eligible.
+Whether you’re active duty, a service veteran, a surviving spouse or even, in some cases a civilian, you may be eligible for a VA loan.
+In all cases, the VA has specific requirements that must be met before a veteran is considered eligible.

 Active duty military, veterans, surviving spouses, and in some instances civilians are eligible for a VA loan.
 VA loans have requirements the veteran must fulfill before they can be considered eligible.

-Those serving in the National Guard or in the Reserves have a minimum six year duty requirement.
+Those serving in the National Guard or the Reserves have a minimum six-year duty requirement.
 The six years must be completed before the service member can apply for a VA loan.
-Individuals who completed less than 6 years may be eligible if discharged for a service-connected disability.
+Individuals who completed less than six years may be eligible if discharged for a service-connected disability.

 For Active Duty

 If you are now on regular duty (not active duty for training), you are eligible after having served 181 days (90 days during the Gulf War), unless discharged or separated from a previous qualifying period of active duty service.